PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-6.md

 featured: false
 draft: false
 tags:
+  - aoc
   - aoc-2015
 description: Solution to Advent of Code Year 2015 - Day 6
 ---

 ## --- Day 6: Probably a Fire Hazard ---

-In today's challenge, we need to deploy one million lights in a 1000x1000 grid.
+In today's challenge, we need to deploy one million lights in a **1000x1000** grid.
 Furthermore, Santa has mailed us instructions on how to display an ideal lighting configuration.

 ## Table of Contents